auth0/docs/articles/custom-domains/self-managed-certificates.md

 If you are unable to complete the verification process within three days, you'll need to start over.
 :::

-### Step 3: Configure the Reverse Proxy
+## Configure the reverse proxy

-Next you will need  to set up your reverse proxy.
-In this example, we will walk through [how to do so using AWS CloudFront](/custom-domains/set-up-cloudfront).

-### Step 4: Complete Feature-Specific Setup
+Configure your reverse proxy. **Writer's Note: need more here**

+See [Configure AWS CloudFront for Use as Reverse Proxy](/custom-domains/set-up-cloudfront) for an example.

+## Additional steps for specific Auth0 features

-There are additional steps you must complete depending on which Auth0 features you are using.
-Refer to our [custom domains documentation](/custom-domains#step-3-complete-feature-specific-setup) for more details.
+There are additional configuration steps you must complete depending on which Auth0 features you are using.
+See the [Configure Custom Domains for Specific Features](/custom-domains/additional-configuration) document for more information.

+## Keep reading

+*